taxprofiler/taxpasta/docs/supported_profilers/krakenuniq.md

 ## Profile Format

 Taxpasta expects a 9 column table.
-This file is generated with the KrakenUniq parameter `--output`.
+This file is generated with the KrakenUniq parameter `--report-file`.
 The accepted format is:

 | Column Header | Description |
 | ------------- | ----------- |